 Pete Seeger was such a firebrand, he actually got up in Woody Guthrie’s grill for sitting on his ass and smoking cigs.
 Seeger became a member of early American folk royalty as the guiding force of The Weavers.
 They became an A-list music institution but fell out of favor when Seeger couldn’t keep his leftward leanings to himself.
 At the height of The Weavers’ success he was called into The McCarthy Hearings to rat out his friends and admit his communist ties.
 He was the only major entertainment figure with the balls to tell the committee to mind its own business.
 He was blacklisted as a result, and his absence was conspicuous during folk music’s television heyday in the early sixties.
 Seeger became a fixture on the front lines at the start of the civil rights and environmental movements.
 Mounted a super-human campaign to rescue the Hudson River from the ravages of pollution.
 Seeger stayed the course and kept a busy schedule of musical activism until his death this year at age 94.
 A true American hero.

-After the CSN gold rush, Nash went all Pete Seeger and spent his celebrity capital rallying his buds to worthy causes.
+At the peak of his commercial powers, Browne went all Pete Seeger and spent his celebrity capital rallying his buds to worthy causes.
 Most notable was his No-Nukes efforts during the 80’s.
-In today’s post-Fukashima world, Nash’s efforts seem even more relevant and prescient.
+In today’s post-Fukashima world, Browne’s efforts seem even more relevant and prescient.
 However, the bulk of his high-profile activist work occurred in the Reagan era.
 Those lazy, crazy days when the trickle down blueprint was presented to a shallow, clueless American public enamored with the profligate “Prince of Pop” Michael Jackson, and mall trash “Material Girl” Madonna.
 Also appearing on the scene were MTV and HIV to keep us distracted and fearful.
-Nash’s efforts went mostly un-noticed by a youth-culture that had just discovered the twin opiates apathy and megalomania.
+Browne’s efforts went mostly un-noticed by a youth-culture that had just discovered the twin opiates – apathy and megalomania.